-Total number of plate and sheet iron and steel mills in the United States: 122.
+Total number of iron and steel plate and sheet mills in the United States: 122 completed, and 2 building.

-NAIL MILLS.
+CUT-NAIL MILLS.

-Note.-This list embraces all rolling mills in the United States which have nail machines.
-For a complete description of the works enumerated below see the list of rolling mills.
+Note.-This list embraces all rolling mills in the United States which have cut-nail machines.
+For a complete description of the works enumerated below see the list of rolling mills and steel works.

 East Bridgewater Iron Company, Rogers & Sheldon, East Bridgewater.
-Office, 81 Water st., Boston.
-26 nail machines.
+Office, 240 Congress st., Boston.
+27 nail machines.